przbadu/przbadu.github.io/_posts/2023-01-02-generate-unique-random-token-in-ruby-on-rails.md

 end
 ```

-I think combining unix timestamp with SecureRandom hex can give more unique token.
+I think combining unix timestamp with SecureRandom hex can give more unique token, hence less repetition to match the unique token in database.